FrickHazard/Homework/Algorithm Design Manual/Chapter 4.md

 }
 ```

 The code for this algorithm is messy but correct.
-One intersting thing